mdk55/Hackathon---Web-Slider-Press/README.md

 Draggable Dual-View Slideshow
 =========

 A draggable slideshow with two views: fullscreen and small carousel.
 In fullscreen view, a related content area can be viewed.
+Great for Hackathon presentations.

 [Article on Codrops](http://tympanus.net/codrops/?p=19332)

 [Demo](http://tympanus.net/Development/DraggableDualViewSlideshow/)

 Integrate or build upon it for free in your personal or commercial projects.
 Don't republish, redistribute or sell "as-is".

+** Note this distribution is for backup purposes **

 Read more here: [License](http://tympanus.net/codrops/licensing/)